 Secondly, we want to interact with those 3rd party systems in the other direction.

-– So, if somebody is updating a maintenance case in our Aize workspace, the results of that should relay back to the source system.
+– So, if somebody is updating a maintenance case in Aize, the results of that should relay back to the source system.
 So that should go back into the SAP, for instance, says Murray.

 – If there's a workflow in Aize, the output might be a work order or an action.
 Then that needs to go back into the source system to be controlled.